Publication on Wednesday 28 May 2025 of the final Road Safety results for 2024

 Road safety results in France (mainland and overseas territories)

-In 2024, 3,431 people were killed on the roads in mainland France or in the French overseas territories (ONISR estimate based on 21/01/2025 data update).
+In 2024, 3,432 people were killed on the roads in mainland France or in the French overseas territories (final ONISR results).

-This is a slight increase (+0.9%) compared with 2023, but 1.9% lower than in 2019, the reference year for the 2020-2030 decade.
+This is a slight increase (+1%) compared with 2023, but 2.9% lower than 2019, the reference year for the 2020-2030 decade.

 Road safety results - mainland France only

-In mainland France, an estimated 3,190 people were killed in 2024, 23 more than in 2023 (+0.7%).
-The final results will be published at the end of May 2025.
+In mainland France, an estimated 3,193 people were killed in 2024, 26 more than 2023 (+0.8%).

-Source: ONISR definitive data up to 2023, provisional data for 2024
+Source: ONISR definitive data up to 2024

 Data relating to injury accidents recorded by the police, mainland France

-Source: ONISR definitive data up to 2023, provisional data for 2024
+Source: ONISR definitive data up to 2024

 Data relating to injury accidents recorded by the police, mainland France